bitrise-io/devcenter/_articles/en/reviews/android-app-bundle-draft.md

 ---
 Creating an Android app bundle with Bitrise is almost the same as generating an APK.
 All you have to do is tweaking a few Step inputs to compile an Android app bundle (.aab) file from your code, then get the bundle signed and deployed to Google Play Store.

-{% include message_box.html type="warning" title="Step versions supporting bundle creation" content="
-The following Steps must be of  the indicated version 1.4.1 or newer - older versions of the Step do NOT support Test Reports.
+{% include message_box.html type="warning" title="Step versions supporting bundle creation" content=" The following Steps must be of the indicated version or newer - older versions of the Steps do NOT support bundle creation.

-- Android Build 0.10.0 or newer
+* Android Build 0.10.0 or newer
-- Gradle Runner 1.9.0 or newer
+* Gradle Runner 1.9.0 or newer
-- Android Sign 1.3.0 or newer
+* Android Sign 1.3.0 or newer
-- Google Play Deploy 1.6.0 or newer"%}
+* Deploy to Google Play 1.6.0 or newer"%}

 ## Generating an Android app bundle

-You can create an Android app bundle with either **Gradle Runner** or **Android Build** Steps.
+You can create an Android app bundle with either the **Gradle Runner** Step or with the **Android Build** Step.

 ### Gradle Runner Step